youroldmangaming/DOX/docs/picluster.md

 # Building a Cluster using Raspberry Pi's

-# Building a Miniature Community-Style Cluster with Raspberry Pi 5 and Open Source HPC Software
+# Building a Miniature Home Lab Cluster with Raspberry Pi 5 and Open Source HPC Software

 This guide documents the process of building a miniature, open-source cluster using Raspberry Pi computers and high-performance computing (HPC)-grade software.
 The focus is on creating a low-cost home lab environment that is scalable and adaptable to various setups.